 The Board held a public comment that commenced on June 1 and ended August 26 and encouraged the community to provide feedback on the aspects, direction and planned activities of the MWSE for this new Four-year WIOA Regional and Local Plan.
 The Plan was available on the MWSE notices were posted in local newspapers.
 Partner organizations were surveyed to get their feedback on the plan, and their input was incorporated into the plan.
 As of August 26, no comments were received.
-For 2022 modifications to the plan, a 30-day comment period will be provided for stakeholders and the community to provide feedback.
-When appropriate, comments and feedback will be incorporated into the finalized modification submittal.
+For 2022 modifications to the plan, a 30-day comment period was provided for stakeholders and the community to provide feedback.
+The plan was posted on July 18, 2022 and as of August 24, 2022, no comments were received.